juanjoDiaz/streamparser-json/README.md

 {
   paths: <string[]>,
   keepStack: <boolean>, // whether to keep all the properties in the stack
   separator: <string>, // separator between object.
-For example `\n` for nd-js.If left empty or set to undefined, the parser will end after parsing the first object.
+For example `\n` for nd-js.
+If left empty or set to undefined, the token parser will end after parsing the first object.
 To parse multiple object without any delimiter just set it to the empty string `''`.
 }
 ```